jameswalmsley/dotfiles/.config/nvim/README.md

 # Getting started

 ## Home screen
-The home screen is a plugin called dashboard.
-It uses the Telescope plugin to find files or find words within files.
+The home screen is a plugin called [Dashboard](https://github.com/glepnir/dashboard-nvim).
+It uses the [Telescope](https://github.com/nvim-telescope/telescope.nvim) plugin to find files or find words within files.
 The home  screen provides a link to load saved Sessions.
 The home screen links to the settings file located at this path: ~/.config/nvim/lv-settings.lua

 ## Leader and Whichkey
 The default leader key is set to \<Space>.
-Pressing it will also open up whichkey.
+Pressing it will also open up [Whichkey](https://github.com/folke/which-key.nvim).
 Whichkey will help you easily access many of the default keybindings.

 ## Other key bindings
 Other key bindings can be found in ~/.config/nvim/lua/keymappings.lua